alvintran/nht-api/readme.md

 More about JWT Authentication can be found on the [JWT Auth Repo](https://github.com/tymondesigns/jwt-auth/wiki)

+## Question
+Any question about this repo please send me at info@nguyenhats.com

 ## License

 The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)